mysmarthub/commandoro/README.md

 ---

->Console and graphical utility for automating command execution
+>Utility for automating command execution

     Author and developer: Aleksandr Suvorov